yeppog/tp/docs/DeveloperGuide.md

 - `setTimestamp()` / `getTimestamp()`
 - `setTags()` / `getTags()`

-where the `get` methods return an `Optional<T>` object containing the value to be edited, if any.
+where the `get` methods return `Optional<T>` objects containing the value to be edited, if any.

-`EditTaskDescriptor` also has a constructor which accepts another `EditTaskDescriptor`, which creates a defensive copy of the original, called solely within the constructor of `EditTaskCommand`.
-It also has a `isAnyFieldEdited` method to facilitate is error handling when the user does not provide any arguments to the command.
+`EditTaskDescriptor` also has a constructor which accepts another `EditTaskDescriptor`, which creates a defensive copy of the original, called solely within the constructor of `EditTaskCommand`, as well as a `isAnyFieldEdited` method to facilitate error handling when the user does not provide any arguments to the command.

 ### \[Proposed\] Undo/redo feature